FasiIkom/FasiIkom/README.md

 - 🎓 3rd-year Computer Science student at Universitas Indonesia
 - 🧠 Passionate about security, data, and structured systems
-- 🛡️ Love breaking things (in CTFs) and building reliable applications
+- 🛡️ Love building reliable applications
-- 💼 I also mentor and assist in programming courses at Fasilkom UI
+- 👨‍🏫 I also serve as a **teaching assistant for programming courses** at Fasilkom UI
 - 🎯 Goal: Contribute to impactful open-source or research-based projects

 ---